Search results for

 Too much Bass

 Choosing a Bluetooth speaker requires some self-reflection.
 It’s a bit like determining what kind of person you really are, not what kind of person you want to be.
-Take the Bose SoundLink Revolve II, this one’s intended for the person who wants a no-fuss experience, and perhaps not the mountain climber who chucks all their gear into a bag.
-With the speaker’s attractive design and dead simple functionality, let’s see if it’s worth the Bose branding.
+Take the Bose SoundLink Revolve II.
+This one’s intended for the person who wants a no-fuss experience, perhaps not the mountain climber who chucks all their gear into a bag.
+With the speaker’s attractive design and dead-simple functionality, let’s see if it’s worth the Bose branding.

-Editor’s note: this review was updated August 16, 2023, to answer a FAQ about the Bose Portable Smart Speaker compared to the Bose SoundLink Revolve II.
+• On August 16, 2023, to answer an FAQ about the Bose Portable Smart Speaker compared to the Bose SoundLink Revolve II.

-About this Bose SoundLink Revolve II review: We tested the Bose SoundLink Revolve II over a period of a weeks.
-It was running firmware version 3.1.1, and the Bose Connect app ran version 20.0.
+About this Bose SoundLink Revolve II review: We tested the Bose SoundLink Revolve II over a period of a week.
+It ran firmware version 3.1.1, and the Bose Connect app ran version 20.0.
 SoundGuys purchased the unit for this review.

 What you need to know about the Bose SoundLink Revolve II